I’m often asked how I write—how, physically, do I write? Pen and paper? Computer? Portable device? Onto my blog?

 * Set up a system now for retrieving your work later.
 Some options include:

 ** only using one notebook (or series of notebooks) for each project.
+Don’t write a little bit here and a little bit there.

 ** Designate a StoryADay notebook and carry it everywhere.
 Only use that blue-covered copybook from Staples that you like, for your novel.